 Terms of reference for all Committees can be found on the Council's website.
 Clear delegation arrangements are set out in the Finance and Contract Rules, which form part of the Council's Constitution.
-Following the change to the Council's Administration in May 2013 the Council's Constitution was updated; the most recent amendments were agreed in December 2013.
-The Finance and Contract Rules were last updated in 2011-2012.
-A review of both documents is to take place early in financial year 2014-2015.
-Within each group Corporate Directors also have their own internal scheme of delegation.
+The Council's Constitution was last updated in October 2014 following changes to the senior management structure.
+The Finance and Contract Rules were last updated in 2011-2012 and a review is to take place during financial year 2015-2016.
+Within each group Executive Directors also have their own internal scheme of delegation.